 |Parties after workshops, camps or exchanges which are individually ticketed||Parties after workshops, camps or exchanges which require a full pass or full weekend pass|

-The table below is just a guideline: a lot of the terms don't have a clear definition and I don't claim a deep understanding of what they all mean.
+The table below is just a guideline: a lot of the terms don't have a clear definition and we don't claim a deep understanding of what they all mean.
 If you're a band and you're not sure whether you fit into this, feel free to send me a recording and I'll let you know.